treasure-data/serverengine/README.md

 - **embedded**: uses a thread to run worker module (default).
 This type doesn't support immediate shutdown or immediate restart.
 - **thread**: uses threads to run worker modules.
 This type doesn't support immediate shutdown or immediate restart.
 - **process**: uses processes to run worker modules.
-This type doesn't work on Win32 platform.
+This type doesn't work on Windows or JRuby platform.
+- **spawn**: uses processes to run worker modules.
+This type works on Windows and JRuby platform but available interface of worker module is limited (See also Worker module section).

 ## Signals